 - A link you can click to go to the student's worksheet;

 - Relevant controls to collect the work, release answers, or request resubmission.

 Click the X at the top right corner of the pop-up to close it so you can continue browsing the Markbook.

-A closed folder will display the folder's title vertically and its lessons will be hidden.
-Click the (+) icon above the folder's title to open the folder.
+A closed Folder will display the Folder's title shaded in blue and its Lessons will be hidden.
+Click the (+) icon below the Folder's title to open the Folder.

-An open folder will display the folder's title horizontally and its lessons will be visible.
-Click the (-) icon to the left of the folder's title to close it.
+An open Folder will display the Folder's title shaded in blue and its Lessons will be visible.
+Click the (-) icon below the Folder's title to close it.

-The lesson titles in the Markbook are cut off to keep the columns at a standard width.
+The Lesson titles in the Markbook are cut off to keep the columns at a standard length.

-You can see how the whole class performed on the lesson by clicking the Analytics button just below the lesson's title, in the same row as the class you want to view.
-This will take you to the lesson in Analyse mode.
+You can see how the whole Class performed on the Lesson by clicking the (...) button just below the Lesson's title, in the same row as the Class you want to view, and then click on Analytics from the menu that drops down.
+This will take you to the Lesson in Analyse mode.

 Sort students by first name or surname

 The students in your Markbook can be sorted based on your preference.
 They are sorted by surname, by default.